 This Week In History: The Monkees, Linda Ronstadt, and U2This week, Big Jay highlights The Monkees, Linda Ronstadt, and U2.

 Micky Dolenz on Losing His Morning Show to Some Jerk Named "Jack"He's sold over 75 million records as a Monkee AND as a solo artist, PLUS he was WCBS-FM's morning man from January 2005 through June 2005 - until he was replaced by a little something called Jack FM (relax everyone, we're just mentioning it!)

 Mickey Dolenz Calls The Morning Show To Reminisce With Scott Shannon“It was one of the toughest jobs I’ve ever had.
 I’ve always had respect for people doing radio, I’ve always loved the medium but boy I’ll tell you I had no idea how tough it is.
 People don’t know,” said Dolenz.

-The music history books are vast and full of interesting bits of knowledge.
+This Week In History: More of the Monkees, by the Monkees!The music history books are vast and full of interesting bits of knowledge.
 "Big" Jay Sorensen gives you a recap of the biggest and most interesting music news from the week; something from the 1960s, '70s and '80s.
 This week’s focus is the Year-End #1 ALBUM of 1967, More of the Monkees, by the Monkees.

 The Monkees Announce Summer Tour Dates For 2013ollowing a highly successful 2012 Fall tour, the surviving members of the Monkees are reuniting again for a fairly extensive tour that will see them trek across the US for 24 dates this Summer.

-The album isn't quite the same without hearing Dolenz's stories behind the song choices.
+The Monkees' Micky Dolenz 'Remembers' His Past For New Album [VIDEO]The album isn't quite the same without hearing Dolenz's stories behind the song choices.
 He shares a few in our sit-down session with him.